LnlyPie/Evie/README.md

 **Made With** [Godot Engine v3.5.1](https://godotengine.org/)

 ## where download ;-;?
+### Recommended:
-You can get latest builds from [GameJolt](https://gamejolt.com/games/projectevie/699766)</br>
+You can get latest builds from [GameJolt](https://gamejolt.com/games/projectevie/699766) (recommended with Game Jolt Client)</br>
+Or get the "Evie Launcher" if you'd like automatic updates without Game Jolt Account.
+[Get the launcher](https://dl.patchkit.net/d/ay93hlxixgu7hvu3vwoy/direct)</br>
+### Other Options:
-Or latest and older from [Github Releases](https://github.com/LnlyPie/Evie/releases)</br>
+You can get latest and older builds from [Github Releases](https://github.com/LnlyPie/Evie/releases)
-_(GameJolt is a better option if you want to have auto updates with GameJolt Client)_

 ## Contributing/Modding:
 ### Contributing: